carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Upload a brand picture of your NGO by selecting the “Upload cover image” toggle and tapping “Upload from device”.
+<li>Upload a brand picture of your NGO by selecting the "Upload cover image" toggle and tapping "Upload from device".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 7.png"}
 ::

 </li>

-<li>In the “Receiving Funds” section, you’ll need to fill in an address for each network listed.
+<li>In the "Receiving Funds" section, you’ll need to fill in an address for each network listed.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 8.png"}
 ::